Jayne258/Technical_Writing/README.md

-# How to Write a Comprehensive README File
+# How to Write a README File

 A README file is the first point of contact between your project and its users, so it's important to make it clear, informative, and well-structured.
 Here's a detailed guide on README syntax and structure: